roboberlin/site/visualizations/innerproduct.md

 MTW therefore argue that when one pictures a one-form, one should think of an array of "sheets", and the inner product of that one-form with a vector simply represents **the number of those sheets that get pierced by the vector**.

 In the above applet, the green arrow represents a vector $$\vec W$$ and the thin black lines represent the sheets of the corresponding one-form $$\mathbf{\omega}$$.
-If you drag either the green arrowhead or the red dot, then you can see the graphical relationship between these two objects in this simple local vector space (which can be understood to represent the tangent space to a 2-dimensional manifold, at some location).
+If you drag either the green arrowhead or the red dot, then you can see the graphical relationship between these two objects in this simple vector space.
 The blue arrow represents another vector $$\vec X$$, whose arrowhead can also be dragged about.

 The "product" labeled at the bottom of the applet represents the inner product of these objects, which can be calculated as either form of:
 \begin{align}